 This guide is designed as a starting point for graduate students conducting literature reviews for their thesis, dissertation, or grant proposal.

-A literature review is an assessment of a body of research that addresses a research question.
+A literature review is an assessment of a body of research that addresses a particular topic or research question.
 It aims to review the critical points of current knowledge, as well as theoretical and methodological contributions to a particular topic.

 Purpose of a Literature Review:

-- is a building block for your thesis or dissertation
+- it is a building block for your thesis or dissertation

-- is an account of the major, peer-reviewed works published about your narrow topic
+- it is an account of the major, peer-reviewed works published about your narrow topic

 - Framing a research question